 - Meet-ups: NCT, La Leche League and other local organisations often organise meet-ups for new parents and babies.
 These are perfect for those early days where your baby will often sleep for a little while when you’re enjoying a coffee and a chat.

-- Apps for parents: There are apps, for example Mush, that you can use to locate parents in your surroundings who are looking to connect to other parents.
+- Apps for parents: There are apps, for example Mush and Peanut, that you can use to locate parents in your surroundings who are looking to connect to other parents.
 So if you’re in the park, you can seek out other mums and dads also out with their children.

 How do I know if I need professional help?